 Job security is an illusion.
 Stay relevant and competitive.

 Professional success comes with the ability to remain valuable at work by staying on top of market trends and challenges.
-Employees are called to demonstrate high performance, be agile and deliver results, goals that cannot be achieved if their business knowledge and skills are stuck in the past.
-New technologies make their way into the market every day and professionals are asked to follow the same pace in learning how to best embrace them in their workplace.
+Employees are expected to perform at a high level, stay agile, and deliver results—goals impossible to achieve with outdated skills or knowledge.
+New technologies emerge daily, and professionals must keep pace by continuously learning how to apply them at work.

 On the other hand, some professionals might find themselves out of work for a period of time; either because of unexpected circumstances (i.e. layoffs) or out of personal choice (i.e. maternity leave, sabbatical).
 Whatever the reason, it is important for them to find ways to remain competitive in their sector, so that they can easily get back on track when time comes.